abbasv0786/lobe-chat/contributing/Basic/Folder-Structure.md

 # Directory Structure

-The directory structure of LobeChat is as follows:
+The directory structure of IntellectX Chat is as follows:

 ```bash
 src